Canada Home Buying Guide 2024

 GDS/TDS Denominator: $60,000/12 = $5,000

 In most cases, lenders will allow a maximum of 39% and 44% for GDS and TDS respectively to qualify.
 So in the example above, you wouldn’t qualify for that mortgage.
-If you visit our Tools page, the Qualifier tool does these calculations for you and gives you insight into what you need to qualify if you come up short.
+If you visit our Tools page, the Mortgage Affordability Calculator does these calculations for you and gives you insight into what you need to qualify if you come up short.
 You can also use the Mortgage Calculator to estimate your mortgage payment.

 What income can I use?

-Unfortunately, this answer is not straight-forward since all lenders have their own rules and the regulator is constantly changing the regulations that surround qualifying income (which may not equal your total income).
+Unfortunately, this answer is not straight-forward since all lenders have their own rules and the regulator can change the regulations pertaining to qualifying income (which may not equal your total income).
 You’ll determine your qualifying income as part of the pre-approval process when you meet with your mortgage representative but if you’d like to know how it’s calculated we cover qualifying income in these articles:

 • If you are a full-time, part-time or hourly employee of a company that you do not own and are on their payroll (you receive a T4 from your employer) read this article.